kapeksha/DRF_Validations/README.md

 ## API Endpoints

+Project Endpoints

+    GET /projects/: Retrieve a list of all projects.
+    POST /projects/: Create a new project.
+    GET /projects/{id}/: Retrieve a specific project by ID.
+    PUT /projects/{id}/: Update a specific project by ID.
+    DELETE /projects/{id}/: Delete a specific project by ID.

-### Task Endpoints
+Task Endpoints

     GET /tasks/: Retrieve a list of all tasks.
     POST /tasks/: Create a new task.
     GET /tasks/{id}/: Retrieve a specific task by ID.
     PUT /tasks/{id}/: Update a specific task by ID.
     DELETE /tasks/{id}/: Delete a specific task by ID.

+TaskAssignment Endpoints

+    GET /task-assignments/: Retrieve a list of all task assignments.
+    POST /task-assignments/: Create a new task assignment.
+    GET /task-assignments/{id}/: Retrieve a specific task assignment by ID.
+    PUT /task-assignments/{id}/: Update a specific task assignment by ID.
+    DELETE /task-assignments/{id}/: Delete a specific task assignment by ID.

-### Status Endpoints
+Comment Endpoints

-    GET /statuses/: Retrieve a list of all statuses.
+    GET /comments/: Retrieve a list of all comments.
-    POST /statuses/: Create a new status.
+    POST /comments/: Create a new comment.
-    GET /statuses/{id}/: Retrieve a specific status by ID.
+    GET /comments/{id}/: Retrieve a specific comment by ID.
-    PUT /statuses/{id}/: Update a specific status by ID.
+    PUT /comments/{id}/: Update a specific comment by ID.
-    DELETE /statuses/{id}/: Delete a specific status by ID.
+    DELETE /comments/{id}/: Delete a specific comment by ID.

-### Category Endpoints
+Category Endpoints

     GET /categories/: Retrieve a list of all categories.
     POST /categories/: Create a new category.